sunkim0330/sunkim0330/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Fullstack applications and React projects
-- 🌱 I’m currently learning Typescript and Bootstrap
+- 🌱 I’m currently learning Flutter and Java
 - 💬 Ask me about anything!
 - 😄 Pronouns: She/her/hers
 - 🕹 Fun fact: I'm a gamer!